sunchenyin39/Gravitation/README.md

   1.Create a build folder in root directory

-  2.Use cmake cmake GUI to construc a VS project or open engineering Directly with VS 2019
+  2.Use cmake GUI to construc a VS project or open project Directly with VS 2019

   3.Compile